If you’re a jet ski owner, you know the unmatched thrill of riding the waves, feeling the rush of speed and freedom.

 - Pull the rear of the cover over the rear seat.

-- At the rear, pull the right side of the rear cover onto the right rear of the jet ski.
+- At the rear, pull the right side of the rear cover onto the right rear.

 - Pull the left rear of the cover to the left side, this may be the tightest spot.